epcervantes7/btmorphmirror/docs/readme.rst

 A small set of library containing an efficient data structure and routines to quickly analyze morphometric features of neuronal morphologies.

-The internal representation is based on a tree data-structure (rather then an adjacency matrix as in the `TREES toolbox <http://www.treestoolbox.org/>`_).
+The internal representation is based on a tree data-structure (rather than an adjacency matrix as in the `TREES toolbox <http://www.treestoolbox.org/>`_).

 Atomic functions are provided to allow usage in scripting and enable the user to built more complex morphometrics on top of the provided functionality.
 The code is serial (i.e., non-parallel) because single neuron morphometrics are fast to compute.
 When analyzing a batch of morphologies a parallel wrapper can be written (e.g., using Pythons's multiprocessing module or more fancy using MPI).